saicharanreddygoli/Doctor-Appointment-Booking-System/README.md

-# Doctor-Appointment-Booking-System# MediCareBook: Doctor Appointment Booking System
+# MediCareBook: Doctor Appointment Booking System

 MediCareBook is a full-stack application for managing doctor appointments, featuring distinct roles for Users, Doctors, and Administrators.
 This project is built using the MERN stack (MongoDB, Express.js, React, Node.js).